aquasecurity/aqua-helm/server/README.md

    global.db.external.auditPassword
    ```
 3. If you are using packaged DB container then
-    1. AQUA_ENV_SIZE variable can be used to define the sizing of your DB container in terms of number of connections
+    1. The AQUA_ENV_SIZE variable can be used to define the sizing of your DB container in terms of number of connections
        and optimized configuration but not the PV size.
 Please choose appropriate PV size as per your requirements.
     2. By default, AQUA_ENV_SIZE is set to `"S"` and the possible values are `"M", "L"`